-If you are a PhD student and want to support the progression of talented local young people to university, we want to hear from you.
-This is a fantastic opportunity to contribute to the social responsibility goals of the University whilst also further developing your one-to-one tutoring.
+We’re looking for PhD students who want to support the progression of talented local young people to university.
+This is a fantastic (and paid) opportunity to contribute to the social responsibility goals of the University whilst also further developing your one-to-one tutoring skills.

 What is MAP?

 The Manchester Access Programme (MAP) is the University’s flagship widening participation scheme, supporting the progression of local sixth form (Year 12) students from underrepresented backgrounds into The University of Manchester or another research intensive university.

 Being a MAP Academic Tutor involves supporting 1- 6 MAP students during their time on the scheme, and overseeing their completion of the academic assignment; a 1,500 word essay on a topic of their choice.
 The tutoring process includes two 45 minute one-to-one meetings with each student via Zoom and the marking of their draft and final assignment.

 There is no requirement to be on campus, as MAP tutoring is delivered 100% remotely.

 Payment is fixed at £60 per student you tutor.
 These are paid in two £30 instalments.

 You will need to be available through to October 2022, with a current staff contract or ongoing study at The University of Manchester.

 How to apply